grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 * Built on a globally decentralized platform of free expression,
 * That is without jurisdiction or censorship,

-**E**stablish these Rules, Rights and Reasonings for the EOS Blockchain.
+**Establish these Rules, Rights and Reasonings for the EOS Blockchain.**

 **H**erein represents the human-readable intent of the underlying source code protocol of the EOS Blockchain which enables Block Producers to;